 ORIHUELA COSTA CHIRINGUITOS the lauded and much loved Spanish beach bars that provide essential services to locals, tourists, and holidaymakers throughout the summer months of high season could be reopened for business from as early as next Friday – one week today.

-An announcement from Orihuela City council just yesterday means that the chiringuitos could be open from Friday 10th August, following signing of the official contract this morning, allowing the company operating the bars a full week to organise staff and prepare for the grand reopening.
+An announcement from Orihuela City council just yesterday means that the chiringuitos could be open from Friday 10th August, following the signing of the official contract this morning, allowing the company operating the bars a full week to organise staff and prepare for the grand reopening.

-In addition to providing a full bar service and light refreshments to beachgoers, the chiringuitos are charged with offering public toilet facilities, sunbed and parasol hire, and required to keep the beaches at all times to ensure minimal negative impact on the delicate seafront environment they’re located within.
+In addition to providing a full bar service and light refreshments to beachgoers, the chiringuitos are charged with offering public toilet facilities, sunbed and parasol hire, and are required to keep the beaches at all times to ensure a minimal negative impact on the delicate seafront environment they're located within.

 Typically, the beach bars offer welcome shade from the sun.
 Constructed in an environmentally friendly design, the small kiosks provide a terrace and a kitchen serving snacks, tapas, a light lunch menu, and soft drinks or cocktails within a spectacular Mediterranean beachfront environment.

 The bars are strategically located along the coastline to service the requirements of thousands of local residents and tourists enjoying the coastal paths, promenades, and walkways that adjoin the different towns and urbanisations, in areas otherwise devoid of local amenities.